evotext/ielex-data-and-tree/README.md

 The `data/` directory holds the files most researchers will be interested in:

-  - `broad.csv` is a single table in long format containing the essential database information, given one entry per row, each with the associated language, concept, and cognate set.
+  - `ielex.csv` is a single table in long format containing the essential database information, given one entry per row, each with the associated language, concept, and cognate set.
     It also carries the glottocode (Hammarström et al., 2021) corresponding to each language;
     concept glosses are given via the corresponding Concepticon (List et al., 2021) cognate set.
     It is the file most people will want when searching for "IELex data".

-  - `concepts.XXX` is a list mapping all concepts used in IELex to their corresponding concept set in Concepticon (List et al., 2021), giving both the gloss and the id.
+  - `concepts.csv` is a list mapping all concepts used in IELex to their corresponding concept set in Concepticon (List et al., 2021), giving both the gloss and the id.

   - `ielex.mcc.tre` is the Maximum Clade Credibility ("consensus") tree from our latest